 Conducting authority: Ram Manohar Lohia National Law University (RMLNLU)

-CLAT 2015 UG Eligibility Criteria - A candidate should have obtained a Senior Secondary School/Intermediate (10+2) or its equivalent certificate from a recognized Board with not less than 45% marks in aggregate (40% in case of SC and ST candidates) and should be below 20 years of age as on July 1, 2015 (22 years in case of SC and ST candidates) in order to be eligibile for CLAT 2015.
-Candidates who are appearing or have appeared in the 10+2 examination and are awaiting results are also eligible to appear in CLAT 2015.
-However, such candidates are required to have passed the qualifying examination at the time of their admission and should be able to submit proofs in support of their claims.
+CLAT 2015 UG Eligibility Criteria - A candidate should had obtained a Senior Secondary School/Intermediate (10+2) or its equivalent certificate from a recognized Board with not less than 45% marks in aggregate (40% in case of SC and ST candidates) and should be below 20 years of age as on July 1, 2015 (22 years in case of SC and ST candidates) in order to be eligibile for CLAT 2015.
+Candidates who were appearing or had appeared in the 10+2 examination and are awaiting results were also eligible to appear in CLAT 2015.
+However, such candidates were required to have passed the qualifying examination at the time of their admission and should be able to submit proofs in support of their claims.
 (Subjected to State reservation at the University concerned.)

-CLAT 2015 PG Eligibility Criteria - A candidate should have obtained a LL.
-B/B. L. Degree or an equivalent degree from a recognized University with not less than 55% marks in aggregate (50% in case of SC and ST candidates).* The candidates who have passed the qualifying degree examination through supplementary/ compartment and repeated attempts are also eligible for appearing in the law exam, provided that such candidates will have to produce the proof of having passed the qualifying examination with 55% percent marks, as the case may be, on the date of their admission or within the time allowed by the respective universities.
+CLAT 2015 PG Eligibility Criteria - A candidate should had obtained a LL.
+B/B. L. Degree or an equivalent degree from a recognized University with not less than 55% marks in aggregate (50% in case of SC and ST candidates).* The candidates who had passed the qualifying degree examination through supplementary/ compartment and repeated attempts were also eligible for appearing in the law exam, provided that such candidates had to produce the proof of having passed the qualifying examination with 55% percent marks, as the case may be, on the date of their admission or within the time allowed by the respective universities.

 Pattern of CLAT 2015 UG paper:

 Total number of MCQs – 200

 Total marks for CLAT 2015 UG – 200

 There was a system of Negative Marking wherein 0.25 marks were deducted for each of the wrong answers.